Rockies vs. Braves Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- He has earned a quality start 14 times in 25 starts this season.

-- Elder has three starts in a row of five innings or more.
+- Morton has three starts in a row of five innings or more.

-- He has six appearances with no earned runs allowed in 25 chances this season.
+- He is looking for his fourth appearance in a row with no earned runs allowed.

 |Opponent